 Illinois has adopted a modified comparative fault doctrine.
 The damages you receive will be reduced by your percentage of fault.
 For instance, if you are 20% at fault for a car accident, you can recover 80% of the damages to which you are entitled.
 If you are more than 50% at fault, you will be barred from any recovery.

 Consult with a Chicago car accident lawyer for free.
-We will evaluate your case, collect evidence, negotiate with insurers, and build a case for trial.
+Our attorneys will evaluate your case, collect evidence, negotiate with insurers, and build a case for trial.

 How Much Money is my Car Accident Injury Case Worth in Illinois?